Sayyid Alauddin Attar

-Khwaja Sayyid Mir Alauddin ibn Muhammad Attar, was a Sufi Saint from Bukhara and Qutb of the Naqshbandi Sufi order.
+Sayyid Alauddin Attar was a Sufi Saint from Bukhara and Shaykh of the Naqshbandi Sufi order.
 He was a descendant of Muhammad and son in law of his master and predecessor Khwaja Bahauddin Naqshband.

 Biography

 Alauddin Attar was born in Khwarezm in a Sayyid household.
-His father was Khwaja Muhammad Khwarezmi who has also been an islamic scholar and Sufi Saint.
+His father was Khwaja Muhammad Khwarezmi who has also been an Islamic scholar and Sufi Saint.
 Khwaja Alauddin Attar was born as Muhammad ibn Muhammad, who then changed his name with the grace of his master Bahauddin Naqshband, due to his superiority as Sufi Saint.
 Ala, denotes superiority, and din, religion, which was entitled to him.

 Alauddin Attar started learning Islamic Sciences from a very young age and accomplished his studies as a young teenager graduating from all contemporary teachers in Bukhara.
 After his father's demise, he gave all his inheritance from his father to his little brothers.
 He then got to know Bahauddin Naqshband, who realized his talent.

 Alauddin and his master had a very strong emotional relationship that held lifelong.
 Historical sources compare this relationship with the relationship Jacob had to his son Joseph, for Bahauddin had no son of his own.
 Bahauddin was so anstonished because of Alauddin's potential as Saint that legends say, he had seen Muhammad himself in a dream, who ordered him to give his daughter's hands in marriage to his descendant Alauddin.

 Alauddin issued Khwaja Hasan and Khwaja Hussein, who were the spiritual and judicial heirs of Bahauddin, for he only had two daughters.